payvision-development/recruitment-challenges/2.Calculator/readme.md

 You are allowed to change as much code as you consider.

+**Bonus:**

+1. Configure the application to allow use of keyboard numpad.

 ### 1. Code review

 Are you a good code reviewer?
 This would be one of your daily basis tasks.